jeffmoran/Appointment/README.md

 ```
 to install the libraries used in this project.

 A Google Maps Geocoding API key is needed for automatically obtaining city information from a postal code.
+You can get one [here](https://developers.google.com/maps/documentation/geocoding/start).

 Once obtained, create a header file titled `Config.h` and create a `NSString *const` like so.